james-b-yu/font-tool/README.md

 Font Tool is _dumb_!
 Error handling and font organisation are of minimal existance.
 The only way the programme attempts to group fonts is by their folder (if they were added as part of a folder), or whether the font is unable to be loaded.
 Furthermore, fonts are displayed by their filename, and the software makes no attempt to provide information to do with font contents: no previews, no display of font name, no display of font weight, etc. However, this allows the programme to be as lightweight as possible, and to minimise the amount of time required for use, maximising the time the user actually uses the loaded fonts.

 Font Tool is _buggy_!
 Of course, it is created only by a school kid.
 There are still many ways to achieve `segmentation fault`s even after months of development.
 Please feel free to debug and fix these issues!

+Font Tool is not totally independant.
+As explained in <a href="#how">How?</a>, Font Tool uses a database file `fonts`.
+This file can be deleted freely before, during and after the use of the programme, without any adverse effects.
+However, it is cautioned against modifying the `fonts` file directly as `segmentation fault`s can easily occur due to a lack of validation: the programme expects the `fonts` file to be perfectly formed.

 ## Get
 To get the programme, go to the _releases_ tab in the code view.